 The success of Booksmart is equally down to female director Olivia Wilde and her all female writing team.
 This is a spectacular debut from Wilde who not only knows character but shows a confident command of every aspect of the film maker’s paintbox.
 The shot composition in the film is yet another thing that earns it that extra star.
 If Dever and Feldstein are the new Larson and Ronan then Olivia Wilde might be the new Greta Gerwig.

 Everyone should see Booksmart and they should see it with their closest high school friend because it is a celebration of the particular type of relationships you form in your teens to get you through.
-If school is a long way in your past it doesn’t matter, message that person on Facebook right now and drag them out because you shared something special in your teens and you should share this film too.
+If school is a long way in your past it doesn’t matter, message that person on Facebook right now and drag them out because you shared something special back then and you should share this film now.

 See it either way.
 It really is as good as they say it is.